 |Double refraction||These do not support double refraction||These support double refraction|

 |Speed of light||Speed of light is same in all directions.||Speed of light is different in different directions.|

 |Refractive index||Single refractive index||Multiple refractive indices|

 |Example||Glass is the best example.||Wood is the best example.|

 |Material||Lenses are made of isotropic material.||Wedges are made of anisotropic material.|

-So, comparison between the two, concludes that the difference in physical and mechanical properties of the materials due to the difference in the molecular orientation of the crystal mainly differentiates isotropic from anisotropic.
+So, the difference in physical and mechanical properties of the materials due to the difference in the molecular orientation of the crystal mainly differentiates isotropic from anisotropic.